 There are many stop smoking initiatives your workplace can get on board with such as the annual NHS Stoptober campaign that aims to get smokers to kick the habit for the whole of October (and hopefully for good after that).
 Subsidising Nicotine Replacement Therapy for your staff could also be a great way to provide your staff with the help and support they need to stub out the cigarettes.

 Life can get on top of the best of us.
 Long working hours, overwhelming workloads and problems at home can all snowball to create seemingly unsurmountable stress.
-Almost one in four employees will experience a mental health problem, including anxiety and depression at some point in their working lives, so it makes sense to keep an eye out for signs of depression in your employees and support your staff where needed.
+Almost one in four people will experience a mental health problem, including anxiety and depression at some point in their working lives, so it makes sense to keep an eye out for signs of depression in your employees and support your staff where needed.
 Giving all employees access to a free, confidential, workplace counselling service can be a great way to help your employees through any tough times.

 The office can be a breeding ground for bad eating habits, with vending machines complete with sugar laden chocolate bars and calorie loaded crisps and snacks.
 Instead of these, try offering up a bowl of fresh fruit to encourage healthier food choices.
 Some innovative businesses are now starting to pop up across the UK offering healthy vending machines to help employees maintain a healthy diet.